Snoqualmie, Washington: History

 By the late 19th century, the Puget Sound region was growing, but bypassed by the major railways.
 In response, a group of Seattle entrepreneurs funded and built their own railway in an attempt to cross the Cascade Range.
 The Seattle, Lake Shore and Eastern Railway opened up the natural resources of the Snoqualmie Valley to the markets of the world, and brought in tourists to enjoy the natural beauty of the area and to marvel at the Falls.

 The increased interest in the area led to a marked increase in speculation.
 Originally, the area that would become North Bend was platted as "Snoqualmie Prairie" in February 1889 by Will Taylor.
 The area that is currently Snoqualmie was platted in August of that same year as "Snoqualmie Falls" by investors from Seattle.
-The oral history of the area places the first residents of Snoqualmie as Edmund and Louisa Kinsey, who established the first hotel, livery, general store, dance hall, post office, and meat market – in addition to helping build the very first church in the town.
+The oral history of the area places the first residents of Snoqualmie as Edmund and Louisa Kinsey, who established the first hotel, livery, general store, dance hall, post office, and meat market – in addition to helping build the first church in the town.
 Two of their sons (out of six children) are most famous for their photography documenting the early timber works in the region.

 The Snoqualmie Falls Hydroelectric Plant, the first power plant at the Falls, was built in the late 1890s by Charles Baker, an investor from Seattle who had assisted in the platting of the city.
 This development provided both power and jobs to the region, and a small company town grew up near the falls to house the workers.
 More than 100 years later, Baker's original generators are still in use by Puget Sound Energy.

 The official vote for incorporation of "Snoqualmie Falls" as the city of Snoqualmie occurred in 1903.
 At the time, land prices had not decreased since initially set in 1889 — prices that did not reflect the financial reality of the region.
 In response to these high prices, people had created a large "squatting" community, building where they wanted regardless of land ownership or interests.
 The first challenge that the city council faced was lowering lot prices and migrating these buildings off the public right-of way, establishing the basic layout of the town that exists to this day.